Close Menu

 The SkyTrak+ box.

-In the box is the SkyTrak+ unit itself, a couple different USB cables for connecting to a PC/charging, a QuickStart Guide, and a small nylon pouch to keep your cables.
+In the box is the SkyTrak+ unit itself, a couple of different USB cables for connecting to a PC/charging, a QuickStart Guide, and a small nylon pouch to keep your cables.

 SkyTrak+: What’s in the box.